Linear Production Games with Non-transferable Utilities: Non-Transferable Utility Linear Production Games

 Conversely, suppose $T' \subseteq T$ forms a three-dimensional perfect matching of $(H,T)$ and let $S = T' \cup H$, so that $|S \cap H| = 3n$ and $|S \cap T| = n$.
 Note that $b(S) = |S| = 4n$ and consider the uniform allocation of $b(S)$ to the edge goods $S \cap T$, so that each good $t \in S \cap T$ is allocated $4$ units of budget.
 Then, the utility of each edge player $t \in S \cap T$ is given by

 Similarly, the utility of each node player $h \in S \cap H$ is given by

 Therefore, $S$ forms a blocking coalition against $u^*$.
 This completes the proof. \end{proof}

-Theorem~\ref{theorem: co-np-complete} indicates that the difficulty of the problem lies largely on the structure of the valuation vectors.
-Also, note that the theorem does not preclude the possibility that verifying membership in the core of a balanced NTU LP game can be performed in polynomial time for \emph{some} of its members.
+Note that the theorem does not preclude the possibility that verifying membership in the core of a balanced NTU LP game can be performed in polynomial time for \emph{some} of its members.
 As an analogy, in the case of TU LP games, this is the distinction between the points in the core that can be obtained through the methods of \citet{owen1975core} and those that arise in the $\text{co-NP}$-completeness proof of \citet{fang2001membership} for the case of flow games.

 However, we conjecture there is a stronger version of Theorem~\ref{theorem: co-np-complete} that holds for all points in the core of an NTU LP game.
 In our proof we consider the property $u^* \in C(N)$, where $u^*$ is an all ones vector obtained through a highly-coordinated strategy in which the entire budget available to the grand coalition is dedicated to the production of a single good that is only mildly preferred by each player.
 Alternatively, one could modify our gadget to obtain the same $u^*$ through a completely uncoordinated strategy, by introducing additional goods whose player-valuation structure is an identity matrix.
 In this way, each player could guarantee themselves unit utility, with the hope to ultimately have that if $u^* \in C(N)$, then $C(N) = \{u^*\}$.
 Unfortunately, this modification complicates the combinatorial arguments needed for structural lemmas analogous to Lemmas~\ref{lemma: hardness structural lemma 1} and \ref{lemma: hardness structural lemma 2}.